 Homemade Protein Bars/Granola Bars

-*1/4 raw coconut nectar (or agave syrup, honey, maple syrup, molasses, or your favorite all-natural liquid sweetener)
+- *1/4 raw coconut nectar or honey, maple syrup, molasses, or your favorite all-natural liquid sweetener

 - *1 teaspoon ground cinnamon